Overview

 Train and Metro

 The Metro is the fastest way to navigate the city.
-A single ticket costs €2.50 (flat rate).
+A single t+ ticket costs €2.55 (flat rate, all zones within Paris).

 You must keep your ticket until you have fully exited the station.
-Inspectors frequently check tickets behind gates, and fines range from €35–€50.
-Note: Transfers at major hubs like Gare du Nord and Châtelet often involve long walks and stairs.
-If you have heavy luggage, prioritize a Taxi or G7 over a complex RER transfer.
+Inspectors check tickets behind the gates, and fines are €35–€50.
+At Gare du Nord and Châtelet, transfers involve long walks and stairs.
+With heavy luggage, a Taxi or G7 is a better choice.

 Bus